Skip to main content

 If you don't want to DIY, don't despair.
 You can totally just buy something.
 Here are a few local options:

-• Jolly Time Koated Kernels is selling kits, so you are technically still DIY-ing it, but with help! $11 gets you popcorn, candy, stickers, and cups for 10 May Baskets.
+• Jolly Time Koated Kernels usually sells kits, so you are technically still DIY-ing it, but with help!
+For May Day 2024 they have posted that their kits are $11 for everything you need to make 10 May Baskets.

 Whether you do paper cups or fancy baskets, popcorn or flowers, May Day is a sweet little tradition and I for one am glad to see it continue!
 Happy spring, Siouxland!